sammyshows/stockwise/docs/codes.md

 > - **126**: User navigated back to the 'Study Question' page from the 'Study Question Info' page.
 > - **127**: User navigated back to the previous question.
 > - **128**: User navigated back to the next question.
+> - **145**: User navigated back to the 'Toolbox' page from the 'Studies' page.
+> - **146**: User navigated back to the 'Toolbox' page from the 'Currency Converter' page.
+> - **147**: User navigated back to the 'Toolbox' page from the 'Growth Calculator' page.

 ###### Search Page